RandomcodeDev/purpl-engine/README.md

 - [`texture`](util/texture) (no prefix) - Texture format library.
 ZSTD compression, basically a header and pixels in ~~RGB~~, RGBA, or ~~depth
 (32-bit float)~~ formats.
 - [`model`](util/model) (no prefix) - Model format library.
 Extremely primitive, like the texture format.

-Other stuff:

-- I use xmake, which is a really neat build system
-- I heard that Doom Eternal uses thread jobs for everything so I hope to figure out how to do something like that.
-- Everything is statically linked because DLL shenanigans are cool but not necessary.

 ### Cloning